bifurcation/userinfo-vc/userinfo-vc.md

 Together, these interfaces allow the issuance of Verifiable Credentials containing OpenID Connect claims with the same degree of simplicity and interoperability as OpenID Connect itself.

+## Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [@!RFC2119].

+We use the terminology defined in [@!OpenID.Core], [@!@!W3C.vc-data-model], and [@!OpenID4VCI].

+This document introduces the following terms:

+UserInfo Verifiable Credential (UserInfo VC):
+: A Verifiable Credential carrying a set of claims that would be provided by the OpenID Connect UserInfo endpoint, as specified in (#userinfo-verifiable-credential-type)

+Signed JWK Set:
+: A JWK Set for an OpenID Provider, encapsulated on a JWT as described in (#signed-openid-provider-jwk-sets).
+Distributing an OP's keys in a Signed JWK Set allows them to be trusted even when the OP's discovery endpoint is unreachable.

 # Overview